 It’s so controversial, it makes you sympathize with potential murdered.
 It keeps you on the edge of your seat with each new information.

-Lately I can very rarely focus on one thing only, I’m always thinking about something else, searching internet on my phone in one hand, watching some tv show and simultaneously thinking about my brand, blog, work or whatever.
+Lately I can very rarely focus on one thing only.
+I’m always thinking about something else.
+Searching internet on my phone in one hand.
+Watching some tv show and simultaneously thinking about my brand, blog, work or whatever.

-You don’t have to be professional to make an opinion and what’s so great about this show is that it’s not one-sided, it’s not about trying to prove Stevens innocence at every cost, it documents the event how it happened, it’s totally up to your interpretation to decide whether he’s guilty of the crime or not, but to be fair you would need to be really ignorant or not really paying attention to the evidences to not see the truth.
+You don’t have to be professional to make an opinion and what’s so great about this show.
+It’s not one-sided, it’s not about trying to prove Stevens innocence at every cost.
+Show documents the event how it happened.
+It’s totally up to your interpretation to decide whether he’s guilty of the crime or not.
+But to be fair you would need to be really ignorant or not really paying attention to the evidences to not see the truth.

 “We could say that we’re never gonna commit a crime.
 But we can never guarantee that someone will never accuse us of a crime..
 And if that happens, then, you know , good luck in this criminal justice system.”

 You get to know the family and that is what really sucks you up into the story cuz you know this people and you believe their words not only cuz it makes much more sense but because it’s science and well that’s just facts.